-\ It should be noted that when the 9250 is in external trigger mode, it may be configured to output a single pulse, burst of pulses, or duty cycle response of pulses upon each external input.
+^{} It should be noted that when the 9200 is in external trigger mode, a single pulse ONLY will be produced on the active channels upon each external input trigger.
+The standard 9200 model cannot be configured to produce a continuous, burst, or duty cycle pulse train on an external input trigger.
+The 9200 Plus model may be configured to output a single pulse, burst of pulses, or duty cycle response of pulses upon each external input.
+See Appendix C for more information on the 9200 Plus model.